 Among the countless honors McDonnell has received are the Kansas Citian of the Year and the William Jewell College Yates Medallion for Distinguished Civic Service.
 McDonnell has a BSBA in Accounting from Rockhurst College and an M.B.A. in Finance from the Pennsylvania's Wharton School of Business.
 He also holds Honorary Doctorate of Law from Pepperdine University George L Graziadio School of Business and Management.

 McDonnell and his wife, Jean, have three daughters.
 Their grandson, Ryan D. Fielder, is a member of the Class of 2014.

-The Alumnus of the Year Award is named for the Very Rev. Pedro Arrupe, SJ, Superior General of the Society of Jesus from 1965 to 1983.
+The Alumnus of the Year Award is named for Very Rev. Pedro Arrupe, SJ, Superior General of the Society of Jesus from 1965 to 1983.
 Fr.
-Arrupe coined the term “men for others,” as a challenge to alumni of Jesuit institutions to change the world with devotion and service to mankind.
-The Award provides a role model for students to give them an example of the type of man that the school and Alumni Association hope they will aspire to become during their lives.
+Arrupe coined the phrase “men for others,” as a challenge to alumni of Jesuit institutions to change the world with devotion and service to mankind.
+The Award provides a role model for students to give them an example of the type of man the school and Alumni Association hope they will aspire to become.

 Past honorees include:

 2002 - William J. McGraw ’44

 2003 - Mark J. Henke ’72

 2008 – James C. Wirken ’62

 2009 – Timothy P. O’Connor, PharmD. ’74

 2011 – M. Rev. Geo.
 K. Fitzsimons, DD ’45